-- 163. The City and Union acknowledge that there has been and may continue to be a reduction in the City workforce primarily as a result of reduced revenue.
-Upon request of the Union, if there is a reduction in the workforce that impacts working conditions, the City agrees to meet and confer on the impact of such reductions on the remaining workforce to the extent required by MMBA. - 164.
+- 153. Upon request of the Union, if there is a reduction in the workforce that impacts working conditions, the City agrees to meet and confer on the impact of such reductions on the remaining workforce to the extent required by MMBA. - 154.
 The City agrees to meet and confer in good faith upon request and endeavor to reach agreement on workload standards.
 Such meetings may include discussions of appropriate work for one person and relevant state guidelines.
-The City agrees to provide any written information on staffing levels in a given department upon written request to the Employee Relations Division with any reproduction costs above a single copy to be paid by the Union. - 165.
+The City agrees to provide any written information on staffing levels in a given department upon written request to the Employee Relations Division with any reproduction costs above a single copy to be paid by the Union. - 155.
 The City, realizing that staffing reductions could result in increased workload pressures upon the remaining employees, shall use its best efforts to avoid mandatory overtime to the maximum extent possible.
 Upon request of an employee, the City shall meet to discuss work priorities and/or workload reductions and/or alternatives to mandatory overtime.
-The employee may have a representative of his or her choice at such meeting. - 166.
+The employee may have a representative of the employee's choice at such meeting. - 156.
 The City will develop and provide Assignment Despite Objection forms for use by healthcare workers to document concerns regarding staffing levels and working conditions.